TechniMan/rldev-tutorial-2024/README.md

 [ ] Replace font with a more square one so square rendering messages are easier to read

 [ ] Add random tables to roll against for spawning monsters/loot, and replace procgen's map spawn method with it

+[ ] Make classes responsible for their own serialisation/deserialisation